 Mr. Schmidt was the sole plaintiffs' counsel in Dresses For Less, Inc. v.
 CIT Group/Commercial Services, Inc. (S.D.N.Y.), in which the court sustained Sherman Act claims he brought on behalf of victims of group boycotts by the commercial factoring industry.
 The case resulted in a satisfying confidential settlement for his clients and ended the garment center factors' 80-year old practice of conducting illegal twice-weekly meetings to discuss and make joint credit decisions concerning their common customers.

 Among his ongoing matters, Mr. Schmidt currently serves as lead counsel for consumers who seek refunds for improper credit card charges by a subsidiary of a major international bank, Frankel v.
 Citicorp Insurance Services, Inc..
 (E.D.N.Y.), and as co-lead counsel for more than 900,000 Long Islanders who lost power for prolonged periods after Hurricane Sandy due to the contractual breaches and gross negligence of the Long Island Power Authority, In re: Long Island Power Authority Hurricane Sandy Litig.
 (Nass.
 Co.
 S. Ct.).
-Mr. Schmidt is also one of the lawyers in the General Motors Ignition Switch Litigation, having filed several class actions in the case and serving as co-counsel to one of the two designated liaison counsel to the Bankruptcy Court.

-Over the past few years, Mr. Schmidt also has been a leading force in the struggle to bring fairness to federal arbitration law and to restore access to justice and Congress' actual intent under the Federal Arbitration Act.
+Over the past several years, Mr. Schmidt also has been a leading force in the struggle to bring fairness to federal arbitration law and to restore access to justice and Congress' actual intent under the Federal Arbitration Act.
 He has penned several articles on the subject, as well as an amicus brief to the United States Supreme Court on behalf of a group of distinguished Professors of Civil Procedure.
 His article “Challenging the Supreme Court’s American Express Decision Under the First Amendment Petition Clause,” appears in the Summer 2014 issue of the American Bar Association publication, Antitrust Magazine.